Paranormal Activity: The Marked Ones

 Paranormal Activity: The Marked Ones is a 2014 American found footage supernatural horror film written and directed by Christopher Landon.
-Released on January 3, 2014, in the United States, it is a spin-off and the fifth installment of the Paranormal Activity film series.
-It is also Landon's second directorial film, after Burning Palms.
-Paranormal Activity: The Marked Ones received mixed reviews from critics and grossed $90 million worldwide.
+It is a spin-off and the fifth in the Paranormal Activity film series.
+The film stars Andrew Jacobs, Jorge Diaz, Gabrielle Walsh, Richard Cabral, Noemi Gonzalez, and Renée Victor, with Micah Sloat and Katie Featherston reprising their roles from earlier films.